From LA Apartment to Digital Nomad: Daniel Ferrer’s Journey

 Embrace the Hellos and Goodbyes: Connections at Oslo Pride

-“Over the past four months of traveling, I’ve made more friends than I did in four years of living in Los Angeles,” Ferrer commented, per the story.
+“Over the past four months of travelling, I’ve made more friends than I did in four years of living in Los Angeles,” Ferrer commented, per the story.
 While bonds form quickly, departures are also a frequent part of this lifestyle.
 Like his connection with a friend from Bangkok which led to an unforgettable experience at Oslo Pride.

 Airport Insights for Nomads